 fitness trackers come in all shapes and sizesiStock

-For starters, you shouldn't be aiming to wear the tracker 24 hours a day.
-Even if the battery life means you can, you should try to take it off for a little while each day; perhaps when you shower, or at night if sleep tracking isn't a priority.
+For starters, you shouldn't aim to wear the tracker 24 hours a day.
+Even if the battery life means you can, you should try to take it off for a little while each day, perhaps when you shower or at night if sleep tracking isn't a priority.

 You should also ensure the fitness tracker (or smartwatch) stays clean, as irritation is often caused by dirt gathered between your skin and the device.

-Smartwatch maker TicWatchconducted a study in 2019 that found fitness trackers can be eight times dirtier than a toilet seat and flush handle, with plastic and leather straps carrying more dirt than metal ones.
-Therefore, regular cleaning of your wearable is of utmost importance, regardless of any underlying skin conditions or sensitivity.
+Smartwatch maker TicWatch conducted a study in 2019 that found fitness trackers can be eight times dirtier than a toilet seat and flush handle, with plastic and leather straps carrying more dirt than metal ones.
+Therefore, regularly cleaning your wearables is paramount, regardless of any underlying skin conditions or sensitivity.

 Thankfully, almost all modern fitness trackers and smartwatches are water resistant to some degree, so you should give yours a good clean every so often, but make sure you use a soap that you know doesn't irritate your skin.

-On that note, washing your hands too often can dry the skin out and lead to irritation, so you'll want to strike a balance here and see what works best for your own skin.
+On that note, washing your hands too often can dry the skin and lead to irritation, so you'll want to strike a balance here and see what works best for your skin.

-If your irritation gets worse during the summer, try loosening the wearable slightly when exercising.
+If your irritation worsens during the summer, try loosening the wearable slightly when exercising.
 The heart rate tracker will still work fine, but hopefully, there will be less friction between the device and your wrist.
-Remember, your wrists will swell slightly when exercising – or even just when it's warm – so you should adjust the strap accordingly.
+Remember, your wrists will swell slightly when exercising – or even when it's warm – so you should adjust the strap accordingly.

-Finally, some fitness trackers (and quite a few smartwatches, too) have interchangeable straps.
+Finally, some fitness trackers (and quite a few smartwatches) have interchangeable straps.
 If you find a certain material is causing you problems, you could swap out the strap for an alternative made from something different.
-Some smartwatches accept industry-standard straps, and there's a huge range of third-party options for the Apple Watch.
+Some smartwatches accept industry-standard straps, and the Apple Watch has many third-party options.

 Garmin Vivosmart 4

-The Vivosmart 4 by Garmin strikes a good balance between size and feature set.
-It's a fairly compact device, yet offers a wide range of features that place it somewhere between a fitness tracker and a smartwatch.
+The Vivosmart 4 by Garmin balances size and feature set well.
+It's a reasonably compact device, yet offers a wide range of features that place it between a fitness tracker and a smartwatch.

-There's step, exercise, swim, and sleep tracking, plus stress monitoring, a guided breathing app, and VO2 max estimate.
-The Vivosmart 4 can also alert you to incoming calls, texts, and other notifications on your phone, and the battery will last up to seven days depending on how you use it.
+There's step, exercise, swim, sleep tracking, stress monitoring, a guided breathing app, and a VO2 max estimate.
+The Vivosmart 4 can also alert you to incoming calls, texts, and other notifications on your phone, and the battery will last up to seven days, depending on how you use it.

 The rubber strap is smooth on both sides, which should help prevent dirt from building up on the inside and causing irritation.
-It can also be adjusted just like a regular watch strap, so can easily be slackened by a notch or two when your arms swell slightly during exercise.
+It can also be adjusted like a regular watch strap, easily slackened by a notch or two when your arms swell slightly during exercise.

 Fitbit Charge 3Fitbit

-It works with both iOS and Android, and although it doesn't have GPS of its own, the Charge 3 can hook up to your phone and use its locational data instead, so your outdoor runs will be accurate.
+It works with both iOS and Android, and although it doesn't have GPS, the Charge 3 can hook up to your phone and use its locational data instead, so your outdoor runs will be accurate.

 As well as fitness and everyday activity tracking, the circa-$100 wearable also tracks your sleep every night, and all data is sent to the companion smartphone app for logging and analysis.

-Like the Garmin Vivosport, skin irritation can be kept to a minimum by keeping the strap and your skin as clean as possible, and not wearing the tracker too tight or too loose.
+Like the Garmin Vivosport, skin irritation can be minimized by keeping the strap and your skin as clean as possible and not wearing the tracker too tight or loose.

 Moov Now exercise tracker

-The Moov Now is a dedicated fitness tracker, meaning it has no display or smartwatch features.
+The Moov Now is a dedicated fitness tracker with no display or smartwatch features.
 The Moov can be worn on your wrist or ankle – the latter used to track cycling and your stride while running.

-Water resistance means the Moov can track swimming, logging the length of your swim but also the length of each stroke.
+Water resistance means the Moov can track swimming, logging the length of your swim and the length of each stroke.
 When connected to your smartphone via Bluetooth, Moov's AI coach issues spoken commands to help you push yourself during exercise.